Sanctions: The UK Perspective

 - knowledge of sanctions and compliance systems (although ignorance is no defence);

-- the behaviour at issue, including, for example, whether the breach was deliberate or negligent, or any management involvement in the breach;
+- the behaviour at issue, such as whether the breach was deliberate or negligent, and any management involvement in the breach;

-- reporting of breaches to OFSI, including whether the disclosure was voluntary, materially complete and made in good faith.
+- reporting of breaches to OFSI, including whether the disclosure was voluntary, materially complete and made in good faith; and

 Section 147 of the Policing and Crime Act 2017 also confers a right on any subject of OFSI enforcement action to appeal the fine by requesting a ministerial review of the penalty recommendation.
 Some OFSI enforcement decisions indicate that invoking this right may result in substantially reduced penalties.